 Due to poor performance of the investment portfolio of TRS and ERS during the recent financial crisis, the employer contribution rates for required pension payments to the TRS and ERS increased substantially.
-To help mitigate the impact of such increases, legislation was enacted that permitted school districts to amortize a portion of its annual employer pension payment to the ERS only.
-Under such legislation, school districts that choose to amortize were required to set aside and reserve funds with the ERS for certain future rate increases.
-The District has not amortized any of its employer pension payments pursuant to this legislation and expects to continue to pay all payments in full when due.
+To help mitigate the impact of such increases, various forms of legislation have been enacted that permitted school districts to amortize a portion of its annual employer pension payments.
+The District has not amortized any of its employer pension payments pursuant to such legislation and expects to continue to pay all payments in full when due.